 - Sterling Memorial Library, Bass Library, Cushing/Whitney Medical Library, the Divinity Library, Haas Arts Library, and Marx Science and Social Science Library are open for users who are authorized to be on campus.
-(See Q1 for more on library access during the pandemic.)
 Check library hours before coming to campus.

-- The special collections reading rooms in Beinecke Library, Manuscripts and Archives, Lewis Walpole Library, Arts and Divinity are open to authorized users by advance reservation only.
+- The special collections reading rooms in Beinecke Library, Manuscripts and Archives, Lewis Walpole Library, Haas Arts Library, and the Divinity Library are open to authorized users by advance reservation only.

 - Visit the Lillian Goldman Law Library website for information about law library access and services.